Do any of these safety culture issues sound familiar?

 - Workers are blamed for accidents.

-If you identify problems like those listed above, you can improve your facility’s safety culture.
-We’re excited to welcome Brian A. Tink and Brian W. Tink back to the Global TapRooT® Summit to share their popular 2-day Pre-Summit course, “TapRooT® Analyzing and Fixing Safety Culture Issues.”
-You will learn:
+If you identify problems like those listed above, you can improve your facility’s culture.
+We’re excited to welcome Brian A. Tink and Brian W. Tink back to the Global TapRooT® Summit, June 14-15, 2021, to share their popular 2-day Pre-Summit course, “TapRooT® Analyzing and Fixing Safety Culture Issues.”

 - A clear definition of safety culture.